viamrobotics/docs/docs/manage/fleet/_index.md

 ### Control with the SDKs

-Everyone who has access to the robot's location can obtain the robot's remote address and location secret needed to send API calls to the robot from the app's **Code sample** tab.
+Everyone who has access to the robot's location can obtain the robot's remote address and location secret from the app's **Code sample** tab, which are both needed to send API calls to the robot from the [Viam SDKs](/program/sdks/).
 You can share the robot's remote address and location secret without granting location access in the app.

 As long as each collaborator has access to these tokens for a robot, members of your team can write code, use tools like GitHub, and execute code to control the robot from anywhere in the world.